.

 Subject Knowledge and Applied Pedagogy (SKAP)

-In these sessions, our subject teacher experts will give you a good understanding of what it means to teach your subject.
-You will study the school curriculum, and understand how other expert teachers have taught it successfully.
-You will also learn how to plan sequences of learning that address the needs of your pupils so that you can develop your practice and have a positive impact on their learning.
+In these sessions, our subject tutors will give you a good understanding of what it means to teach your subject.
+You will study the school curriculum and understand how other expert teachers have taught it successfully.
+You will also learn how to plan lessons and sequences of learning that address the needs of your pupils so that you can develop your practice and have a positive impact on their learning.

-Whilst you continue to benefit from one day a week of University tuition, you will also start your first school placement, which will last until the end of Stage A. Our School Partnerships team will source your placements for you, taking into account your passions, preferences and personal circumstances.
-You’ll be allocated a subject tutor, who will work with you to ensure you’re prepared and ready to go into school.
+While you continue to benefit from one day a week of University tuition you will also start your first school experience, which will last until the end of Stage 1.
+Our School Partnerships team will source your placements for you, taking into account your passions, preferences and personal circumstances.
+The team and your subject tutor will work with you to ensure you’re prepared and ready to go into school.
 This will give you the chance to put into practice what you’ve learned so far in a collaborative working environment.
-You’ll work closely with your subject mentor based in your school.
-Every Friday you will return to University to benefit from the support and expertise of your subject tutor, and your subject peer group.
+You’ll work closely with your mentor based in your school.
+Every Friday you will return to University to benefit from the support and expertise of your subject tutor and your subject peer group.

-Stage B – Developing your knowledge and preparing for your new career (January to June)
+Stages 2 and 3 – Developing your knowledge and preparing for your new career (January to July)

 University-based training

-Your University-based training will comprise the same elements as Stage A, but you’ll focus on building on the knowledge you’ve already developed to prepare for your next school-based training block.
-After an initial week at University, you will start your second placement in January.
-Every second Friday until Easter, you’ll return to University to continue SKAP tuition.
+Your University-based training will comprise the same elements as Stage 1, but you’ll focus on building on the knowledge you’ve already developed to prepare for your next school experience block.
+In January, after an initial week at University, you will start your second school experience, returning to University to continue SKAP tuition every second Friday until Easter.
 These Friday sessions are a great opportunity to find out how different schools approach the issues you are facing in your teaching practice, share your experience with your fellow trainees, and continue to benefit from the expertise of your subject tutor.

-In January, you’ll start a second placement in a different school.
-This will give you the chance to deepen your knowledge of how students learn and extend your practice in supporting that learning, in a new context.
-In this placement, you will continue to be supported by your University subject tutor, your school mentor and a link tutor who liaises frequently between school and University.
-This placement from January until June gives you the chance to develop your practice in a school, and with pupils that you will get to know really well.
-This gives you a very good opportunity to make a positive impact on progress in that school.
+For your second school experience you will be placed in a different school setting.
+This will give you the chance to deepen your knowledge of how pupils learn and extend your practice in supporting that learning, in a new context.
+You will continue to be supported by your University subject tutor, a new school mentor and a lead mentor who liaises frequently between school and University.
+You will stay in this school from January until July, giving you the chance to develop your practice in a school, and with pupils that you will get to know really well.
+This gives you a very good opportunity to make a positive impact on progress in that school over a sustained period.

-During your second placement, you will be teaching more lessons and ensuring that you’re teaching classes from across the full age range for which you are training.
+Over Stages 2 and 3, you will be teaching more lessons and ensuring that you’re teaching classes from across the full age phase for which you are training.
 At this point, you’ll become more of an independent practitioner.

 Qualified Teacher Status

-During each stage of school-based training, you will be formatively assessed and your progress mapped against core competence statements.
-A summary judgment will be made at the end of each stage.
+During each stage of your school experience you will be formatively assessed, and your progress mapped against core competencies.
+A summary judgement will be made at the end of each stage.
 This summary will provide you with further information about your areas of strength and targets to develop moving forwards.
-By the end of your training in school (stage B) you will be expected to have met the Teachers’ Standards and a Summative Assessment will be made using the standards as a benchmark.
+By the end of your training in school (Stage 3) you will be expected to have met the Teachers’ Standards and a Summative Assessment will be made using the standards as a benchmark.
 When you meet the Teachers’ Standards you are then recommended for QTS.

 Modules